apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.11.rst

 .. warning::
     If you have not registered the 4.11.3 System VM templates for your hypervisors, you will need to register them prior to performing the upgrade of the CloudStack packages.
-This includes those currently running a **clean** install of CloudStack 4.11.3 (ie you did not upgrade from another version to reach 4.11.3), you will still need to explicitly register the 4.11.3 System VM template(s), you will not however need to restart the existing system VMs.
+This includes those currently running a **clean** install of CloudStack 4.11.3 (i.e. you did not upgrade from another version to reach 4.11.3) - you will still need to explicitly register the 4.11.3 System VM template(s), but you will not need to restart the existing system VMs.

-    If you are running an instance of CloudStack 4.11.3 that was upgraded from a the previous versions, you will already have explicitly registered the 4.11.3 System VM template(s) and need not do it again.
+    If you are running an instance of CloudStack 4.11.3 that was upgraded from a the previous versions, you will already have explicitly registered the 4.11.3 System VM template(s) and need not to do it again.

 .. include:: _sysvm_templates.rst